tt364q/Poke/README.md

 [Click Here](#) to see the deployed app!

 ## Future Enhancements
-- The ability to favorite and save Pokemon
+- The ability to favorite and save Pokemon to local storage